ucd-library/aggie-experts/index.md

 To report an issue or provide feedback go to [https://github.com/ucd-library/aggie-experts-public-issues/issues/new/choose](https://github.com/ucd-library/aggie-experts-public-issues/issues/new/choose)

-Click [Issues](https://github.com/ucd-library/aggie-experts-public-issues/issues) above to see all reported issues.
+Review [Issues](https://github.com/ucd-library/aggie-experts-public-issues/issues) to see all reported issues.

 Thanks for taking an active role in the development of Aggie Experts!